oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fast_recompile/README.md

 If `out.fpga` is found, the compiler checks whether any changes affecting the FPGA device code have been made since the last compilation.
 If no such changes are detected, the compiler reuses the existing FPGA binary, and only the host code is recompiled.
 The recompilation process takes a few minutes.
 Note that the device code is partially re-compiled (similar to a report flow compile) to check that the FPGA binary can safely be reused.

-If `out.fpga` is found but the compiler cannot prove that the FPGA device code will yield a result identical to the last compilation, a warning is printed, and the FPGA device code is fully recompiled.
+If `out.fpga` is found but the compiler cannot prove that the FPGA device code will yield a result identical to the last compilation, a warning is printed and the FPGA device code is fully recompiled.
 Since the compiler checks must be conservative, spurious recompilations can sometimes occur when using `-reuse-exe`.

 ### Using the device link method

-The program accompanying this tutorial is separated into two files, `host. cpp` and `kernel. cpp`.
+The program accompanying this tutorial is separated into two files, `host.cpp` and `kernel.cpp`.
 Only the `kernel. cpp` file contains device code.

 In the normal compilation process, FPGA device image generation happens at link time.
 As a result, any change to either `host.cpp` or `kernel.cpp` will trigger an FPGA device image's regeneration.